Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 ## Overview

-Decentralised networks offer the opportunity to provide a true peer-to-peer system for the value exchange involving digital assets and services, protected at the protocol level by cryptographic keys that can be issued an managed on a self-sovereign basis - a vision that might well be called the "Internet Of Value".
+Decentralised networks offer the opportunity to provide a true peer-to-peer system for the value exchange involving digital assets and services - a vision that might well be called the "Internet Of Value".
 However, existing decentralised networks have notable weaknesses including poor performance, high energy consumption, long transactions confirmation times, vulnerability to "front-running" attacks and/or lack of truly decentralised security.

-We present Convex, a trustless decentralised platform for value exchange.
-Convex achieves consensus with a novel technical solution based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
+We propose a novel solution based upon merging beliefs shared by peers using a function that is idempotent, commutative and associative, and thus creates a system that provably converges to consensus by forming a conflict-free replicated data type (CRDT).
 By augmenting this with a system of staking (DPoS), it is possible to guarantee convergence to consensus even in the presence of some proportion of malicious / byzantine peers.

-We augment this system with a execution engine, building on the lambda calculate, immutable persistent data structures and content addressable storage.
+We augment this system with an execution engine, building on the lambda calculus, immutable persistent data structures and content addressable storage.
 Coupled with the consensus algorithm, this provides a fully decentralised, global computer capable of executing arbitrary smart contracts with decentralised ownership (the "Convex Virtual Machine").

 ## Introduction

-Convex is a programmable environment that is globally shared on a trustless decentralised network: a "public computer" that everyone can access but where nobody has absolute control.
+Convex is a programmable environment that is globally shared on a decentralised network: a "public computer" that everyone can access but where nobody has absolute control.

-The motivation for the development of a system of this nature is because it can act as the foundation for the Internet of Value - a system of decentralised value exchange built in the open spirit of the original Internet.
+The motivation for the development of a system of this nature is because it can support a wide variety of decentralised applications.

-Decentralised applications are comparatively simple to build upon Convex.
 In particular, the "sweet spot" might be regarded as scenarios where there is a need for globally consistent shared state, but where a centralised solution is not desirable.
 Some examples might include:

 * Games and entertainment where rules include ownership of digital assets
 * Implementation of cryptocurrencies, utility tokens, and other forms of decentralised assets